ThalesGroup/pybiscus/README.md

-# Thales Open Source Template Project
+# Pybiscus: a flexible Federated Learning Framework

 Template for creating a new project in the [Thales GitHub organization](https://github.com/ThalesGroup).